Title

 Stay up to date on the latest research

 University of Illinois is one of the nation’s research powerhouses.
 Illinois researchers pioneer new ideas, develop technologies, and shape policies.
-Scientists conduct invasive research to combat the threat of existing invasive species and prevent future invasions.
-Departments and partners doing invasive plant research include Extension forestry, the Prairie Research Institute, the Department of Crop Sciences, the Department of Natural Resources and Environmental Sciences, and Illinois-Indiana Sea Grant.
+Scientists from many departments and partners conduct invasive research to combat the threat posed by existing invasive species and prevent future invasions.

 Learn together at the annual Illinois Invasive Species Symposium in May where industry experts share the latest research updates, management recommendations, removal success stories, and more.